arcus/education_modules/git/conflicts.md

 ## Wrap-Up
 - Conflicts occur when two or more people change the same lines of the same file.
 - The version control system does not allow people to overwrite each other’s changes blindly, but highlights conflicts so that they can be resolved.
+- Git is clever enough to recognize when two people have made changes to the same lines of text files.
+Git is NOT smart enough to know about changes to images or other binary files not to detect any logical errors in code.

 ## Additional Resources